John-Titor/os9-m68k-ports/README.md

 Note that using `/dd` here will cause problems later when you attempt to install the bootfiles.

-First, prepare to upload the SYS files:

-    $ makdir SYS
-    $ chd SYS
-    $ kermit -ri

-and send `dist/archives/osk_sys.zip` using the Kermit protocol with your terminal program.
-At 19200bps this will take about a minute.
-When the upload completes, unpack the archive.
-Note the use of the `-a` option to convert text file line endings to OS-9 format:

-    $ unzip -a osk_sys.zip
-    ...

-Next prepare to upload the CMDS files:
+Prepare to upload the CMDS files:

-    $ chd ..
     $ makdir CMDS
     $ chd CMDS
     $ kermit -ri

-and send `dist/archives/osk_cmds.zip`.
-This will take a little over ten minutes.
+and send `dist/archives/osk_cmds.zip` using the Kermit protocol with your terminal program.
+At 19200bps this will take a little over ten minutes.
 When the upload completes, unpack the archive, fix permissions, set the execution directory so the commands are now available, and clean up:

     $ unzip osk_cmds.zip